olkitu/docker-laravel-project-template/README.md

 Now have fun start develop your own app.

+### Move exist Laravel/Lumen project to container

+If you have exist Laravel/Lumen project, just create app directory and place Laravel installation in created directory.

+Move then `.env` and `.env.example` to project root and change `DB_HOST` variable to `db`.
+If you have exist database, export it and save it to `sql` directory so it will be automatically imported when container startup.

 ## Deploy to production

 Build your production image.
-Change `youraccount/project_name` to your own Docker Hub account name and project name what you like to use.
+Change `youraccount/project_name` to your own Docker Hub account name and project name you like to use.

 ```
 docker build -t youraccount/project_name .